-Unix is more than 50 years old.
-The operating system was developed by Digital Equipment Corporation using assembly programming language and a DEC PDP / 7 computer, and is in fact an informal project of Bell Labs, which was then owned by AT&T. The operating system was quickly ported to a PDP / 11/20 computer and then continuously deployed on other Bell Lab computers.
+Unix was developed by Digital Equipment Corporation using assembly programming language and a DEC PDP / 7 computer and is, in fact, an informal project of Bell Labs, which was then owned by AT&T. The operating system was quickly ported to a PDP / 11/20 computer and then continuously deployed on other Bell Lab computers.
 A rewrite based on the C programming language led to the birth of the fourth version of Unix in 1973.
 This was a huge change, as the features and compilers of the C programming language made the Unix port relatively simpler on new computer architectures.

 The purpose of designing this operating system was to copy the functions of Unix, without using any of its source code.
 Stallman named his operating system GNU, and in 1983 he founded the GNU Project to develop the software.
 In 1985, he founded the Free Software Foundation to promote, fund, and support the GNU Project.